yoheinakajima/babyagi/README.md

-# "BabyAGI with enhanced reasoning capabilities ...
-# ... making it possible to achieve the ultimate objective"
+# BabyAGI with enhanced reasoning capabilities,... making it possible to achieve the ultimate objective
 ![image](https://github.com/robiwan303/babyagi/blob/main/BabyAGI_Reasoning.jpeg)

 ## Major update: Google search functionality, also using reasoning capabilities, has been integrated (see also comments in commit for babyagi.py)